AP FACT CHECK: Trump’s speech exaggerates border peril

 Almost all independent economists expect slower growth this year as the effect of the Trump administration’s tax cuts fade, trade tensions and slower global growth hold back exports, and higher interest rates make it more expensive to borrow to buy cars and homes.

-TRUMP: “We have unleashed a revolution in American energy - the United States is now the No. 1 producer of oil and natural gas in the world.”
+TRUMP: “We have unleashed a revolution in American energy - the United States is now the number one producer of oil and natural gas in the world.”

 THE FACTS: True, if “we” means Trump and his recent predecessors.
 It’s not all to Trump’s credit.
-The government says the U.S. became the world’s top natural gas producer in 2013, under the Obama administration.
+The government says the U.S. became the world’s top natural gas producer in 2013, under Barack Obama’s administration.

 The U.S. now leads the world in oil production, too, under Trump.
 That’s largely because of a boom in production from shale oil, which also began under Obama.

-Associated Press writers Hope Yen, Josh Boak, Ricardo Alonso-Zaldivar, Ellen Knickmeyer, Jill Colvin and Lolita C. Baldor in Washington and Elliot Spagat in San Diego contributed to this report.
+Contributed by Associated Press writers Hope Yen, Josh Boak, Ricardo Alonso-Zaldivar, Ellen Knickmeyer and Lolita C. Baldor in Washington and Elliot Spagat in San Diego.

 Find AP Fact Checks at http://apne.ws/2kbx8bd